How to Design Websites That Make an Impression

 The first sign of a user-friendly website is clear and simple navigation.
-If you users don’t know where they are on your site at all times, then your navigation is not clear enough.
+If your users don’t know where they are on your site at all times, then your navigation is not clear enough.
 It’s a problem that exists with so many websites and it only leads to frustration and confusion.
 Don’t annoy your visitors – they’re the ones you’re supposed to be helping.
 One common problem I see time and again here is on those websites that refer to their business blog with pretentious or misleading names like “Words That Matter” or “Musings”.
 Just call it a blog, we all know what that means.
 I have no idea where clicking on “Musings” will take me.
 Similarly, too any websites call their blog “Latest News”.
 Typically, it is not news and nobody wants to read an old “news” item 30 weeks after it was relevant.

 If you want to create an impact with your website, you need to think visually.
 This may not come naturally but hey, that’s one of the things your web designer is for.
 Web Design experts almost always think visually.
-Try this: load up your home page stand back from your desk and look at the screen.
+Try this: load up your home page stand back across the room from your desk and look at the screen.
 What is your first impression?
 Ignore the detail, we’re looking for a whole impression.
 Ask some other people too – not your staff, they might tell you what they think you want to hear.
 Is it aesthetically pleasing?
+Is it relevant?

-Many people used to think that a rigorous test of a website was the Three Second Test (if you don’t like a website within 3 seconds, you never will) but in the light of research it now looks like a more accurate test should be the arguably less catchy Twentieth of a Second Test.
+Many people used to think that a rigorous test of a website was the Three Second Test (if you don’t like a website within 3 seconds, you never will) but in the light of more recent research maybe it should be called the arguably less catchy Twentieth of a Second Test.